Esri/offline-editor-js/doc/tpklayer.md

 ##O.esri.TPK.TPKLayer

-Extends a tiled map service and provides the ability to display tiles from a .tpk (ArcGIS Tile Page).
+The `offline-tpk-min.js` library extends a tiled map service and provides the following tools for working with and displaying tiles from a .tpk file (ArcGIS Tile Package).

 ###Constructor